 - I believe we are to mark those that cause division in the body and avoid them.

 - I believe this is the biggest scam on earth in the way that it is taught.

 - I believe that God will bless those that give for the right reasons, but when people like Mike Murdock start talking about sowing $1,000 seeds into his ministry, that’s just BS.

 - I do not believe in replacement theology at all.

 - I believe that Israel is Israel and the Church is the Church.

 - I believe that Christmas, Easter, and Harvest Day, are a gumbo of pagan rituals with a Jesus bumper sticker slapped on, and there is no Biblical support for celebrating such a day.

 - I believe the Urban Apologetics Movement is a race based hate cult that teaches hatred for black people.

 - I believe that Urban Apologetics (UA) is a white supremacist ideology at its core.

-- I believe that Urban Apolgetics only serves to cause division within the black community.
+- I believe that Urban Apolgetics only serves the purpose of causing division within the black community.